Keep on dreaming!

 Speaking Out on the Unspeakable

-I love ultra and multi stage running and sharing my experiences with others through coaching, training plans and Edinburgh running tours!
+I love ultra and multi stage running and sharing my experiences with others through coaching, training plans and Chamonix running tours!

 A Blog About Orkney Life